7th Cavalry (film): Plot

+After Benson beats Vogel senseless in a fistfight, Sgt.
+Bates is forced to kill Vogel's henchman after the unrepentant mutineer tries to kill Benson as he sleeps.

 The Indians have made the land sacred ground and do not want to see the enemies they respected taken away from their burial site.
 A standoff develops as the cavalry insist on leaving the battleground with the dead officers' bodies.
-As the situation becomes tense a cavalryman is shot dead with an arrow whilst trying to escape.
+As the situation becomes tense Vogel is shot dead with an arrow whilst trying to escape.
 Then Custer's second horse (Dandy) appears – having been ridden out by a messenger who is unhorsed by an Indian scout away from the action – and is mistaken for Custer's dead horse (Vic) by the Indians.
 The bugler blows the call to charge and the horse gallops towards the cavalry's position.
 The Indians believe that Custer's spirit has returned and allow the cavalry to leave the field.
 Back at the camp, Captain Benson is reconciled with his father–in–law, and salutes as a 35–star American flag is lowered.